Japanese battleship Yamato: Cultural significance

 From the time of their construction, Yamato and her sister Musashi carried significant weight in Japanese culture.
 The battleships represented the epitome of Imperial Japanese naval engineering, and because of their size, speed, and power, visibly embodied Japan's determination and readiness to defend its interests against the Western Powers and the United States in particular.
 Shigeru Fukudome, chief of the Operations Section of the Imperial Japanese Navy General Staff, described the ships as "symbols of naval power that provided to officers and men alike a profound sense of confidence in their navy."
 Yamatos symbolic might was such that some Japanese citizens held the belief that their country could never fall as long as the ship was able to fight.

 Decades after the war, Yamato was memorialised in various forms by the Japanese.
 Historically, the word "Yamato" was used as a poetic name for Japan; thus, her name became a metaphor for the end of the Empire of Japan.
 In April 1968, a memorial tower was erected at Cape Inutabu on Tokunoshima, an island in the Amami Islands of Kagoshima Prefecture, to commemorate the lives lost in Operation Ten-Go.
 In October 1974, Leiji Matsumoto created a television series, Space Battleship Yamato, about rebuilding the battleship as a starship and its interstellar quest to save Earth.
 The series was a huge success, spawning eight feature films and four more TV series, the most recent of which was released in 2017.
 The series popularised the space opera.
 As post-war Japanese tried to redefine the purpose of their lives, Yamato became a symbol of heroism and of their desire to regain a sense of masculinity after their country's defeat in the war.
 Brought to the United States as Star Blazers, the animated series proved popular and established a foundation for anime in the North American entertainment market.
-The motif in Space Battleship Yamato was repeated in Silent Service, a popular manga and anime that explores issues of nuclear weapons and the Japan–U.S. relationship.
+The motif in Space Battleship Yamato was repeated in Silent Service, a popular manga and anime that explores issues of nuclear weapons and the Japan–US relationship.
 It tells the story of a nuclear-powered super submarine whose crew mutinies and renames the vessel Yamato, in allusion to the World War II battleship and the ideals she symbolises.